-ANNEX X: MISSION STATEMENT OF THE INTERNATIONAL COMMITTEE ON GLOBAL NAVIGATION SATELLITE SYSTEMS the International Committee on Global Navigation Satellite Systems

-Mission Statement of

-The International Committee on Global Navigation Satellite Systems (ICG), established in 2005 under the umbrella of the United Nations, promotes voluntary cooperation on matters of mutual interest related to civil satellite-based positioning, navigation, timing and value-added services.
+ANNEX X: MISSION STATEMENT OF THE INTERNATIONAL COMMITTEE ON GLOBAL NAVIGATION SATELLITE SYSTEMS Mission Statement of the International Committee on Global Navigation Satellite Systems The International Committee on Global Navigation Satellite Systems (ICG), established in 2005 under the umbrella of the United Nations, promotes voluntary cooperation on matters of mutual interest related to civil satellite-based positioning, navigation, timing and value-added services.
 ICG contributes to the sustainable development of the world.
 Among the core missions of ICG are to encourage coordination among providers of global navigation satellite systems (GNSS), regional systems and augmentations in order to ensure greater compatibility, interoperability and transparency, and to promote the introduction and utilization of those services and their future enhancements, including in developing countries, through assistance, if necessary, with the integration into their infrastructures.
 ICG also serves to assist GNSS users with their development plans and applications by encouraging coordination and serving as a focal point for international information exchange.

-ANNEX XI: VISION STATEMENT OF THE INTERNATIONAL COMMITTEE ON GLOBAL NAVIGATION SATELLITE SYSTEMS the International Committee on Global Navigation Satellite Systems
+ANNEX XI: VISION STATEMENT OF THE INTERNATIONAL COMMITTEE ON GLOBAL NAVIGATION SATELLITE SYSTEMS Vision Statement of the International Committee on Global Navigation Satellite Systems The International Committee on Global Navigation Satellite Systems strives to encourage and facilitate compatibility, interoperability and transparency between all the satellite navigation systems, to promote and protect the use of their open service applications and thereby to benefit the global community.
+Our vision is to ensure the best satellite-based positioning, navigation and timing for peaceful uses for everybody, anywhere, any time.